nculwell/MathStudy/Sciences.md

 ### Misc

 - Landau and Lifshitz. *Course of Theoretical Physics* series

+  A sprawling series of texts that span much of physics.
+The first three volumes are:

+  - Mechanics
+  - The Classical Theory of Fields
+  - Quantum Mechanics

+  At least some can be found (in the old Second Edition) at [The Internet Archive](https://archive.org/search.php?query=creator%3A%22L.D.+Landau+%26+E.M.+Lifshitz%22).

 - Feynman. *The Feynman Lectures on Physics*
 - Joos and Freeman. *Theoretical Physics*